Skip to main content

 • Red meats (beef, lamb, or liver) for 3 days before testing.
 (Components of blood in the meat may cause a positive test result.)

 Some people who are given the test never do it or don’t return it because they worry that something they ate may affect the test.
-Even if you are concerned that something you ate may alter the test, the most important thing is to get the test done.
+Even if you are concerned that something you ate may alter the test result, the most important thing is to get the test done.

 Collecting the samples: You will get a kit with instructions from your health care provider’s office or clinic.
 The kit will explain how to take stool samples at home (usually samples from 3 separate bowel movements are smeared onto small paper cards).
 The kit is then returned to the doctor’s office or medical lab for testing.

-When doing this test, have all of your supplies ready and in one place.
+To do this test, have all your supplies ready and in one place.
 Supplies typically include a test kit, test cards, either a brush or wooden applicator, and a mailing envelope.
 The kit will give you detailed instructions on how to collect the stool samples.
-Be sure to follow the instructions that come with your kit, as different kits might have different instructions.
+Be sure to follow the instructions that come with your kit.
 If you have any questions about how to use your kit, contact your health care provider’s office or clinic.
 Once you have collected the samples, return them as instructed in the kit.

 If the test result is positive (if hidden blood is found), a colonoscopy will be needed to find the reason for the bleeding.

-This test should be done every 3 years and can be done in the privacy of your own home.
-It tests a full stool sample.
+If you choose one of these tests, it should be done every 3 years.
+They are done in the privacy of your own home.
+They test a full bowel movement.
 There are no drug or dietary restrictions before taking the test.

 Collecting the samples: You’ll get a kit in the mail to use to collect your entire stool sample at home.
-The kit will have a sample container, a bracket for holding the container in the toilet, a bottle of liquid preservative, a tube, labels, and a shipping box.
+The kit will have a sample container, a bracket for holding the container in the toilet, a bottle of liquid preservative, a tube, labels, a FIT test (see above), and a shipping box.
 The kit has detailed instructions on how to collect the sample.
 Be sure to follow the instructions that come with your kit.
 If you have any questions about how to use your kit, contact your doctor’s office or clinic.
 Once you have collected the sample, return it as instructed in the kit.
-The goal is to have the sample arrive to the lab for testing within 72 hours from when it was collected.

-If the test is positive (if it finds DNA changes or blood), a colonoscopy will need to be done.
+If the test result is positive (if it finds DNA changes, RNA changes, or blood), a colonoscopy will need to be done.

-For more detailed information on the differences between these procedures, see the table below.
+For information on the differences between these tests and other colorectal cancer screening tests, see the table below.

 Colonoscopy

-For this test, the doctor looks at the entire length of the colon and rectum with a colonoscope, a flexible tube about the width of a finger with a light and small video camera on the end.
+For this test, the doctor looks at the entire length of the colon and rectum with a colonoscope, a flexible tube with a light and small video camera on the end.
 It’s put in through the anus and into the rectum and colon.
-Special instruments can be passed through the colonoscope to biopsy (take a sample) or remove any suspicious-looking areas such as polyps, if needed.
+Special instruments can be passed through the colonoscope to biopsy (take samples) or remove any suspicious-looking areas such as polyps, if needed.

-This test is different from a virtual colonoscopy (also known as CT colonography), which is a type of CT scan.
+This test is different from a virtual colonoscopy (also known as CT colonography), which is a type of CT scan (see below).

 CT colonography (virtual colonoscopy)